 Most of the course administration will be done via Brightspace.
-For the in-person course there are 4 separate Brightspace pages that you will have to access:
+For the on-line course, there are 3 separate Brightspace pages that you will have to access:

-- PHY121.00 to access section-independent information, such as the homework, the course calendar, recorded lectures and lecture notes, and the zoom link for the TA and Professors' office hours (website under construction) - PHY121.01 to access section-specific information, such as clicker question scores (more below), and exam-scores. - The main lab course Brightspace page, run by Prof. Richard Lefferts <ri>chard.lefferts@stonybrook.edu> - A lab course Brightspace run by your lab TA
+- PHY121.00 to access section-independent information, such as the homework, the course calendar, recorded lectures and lecture notes, and the zoom link for the TA and Professors' office hours (website under construction) - PHY121.69 to access section-specific information, such as clicker question scores (more below), clicker questions, and exam-scores. - A lab course Brightspace run by Prof. Richard Lefferts

 Please make sure that you have access to your Stony Brook Brightspace account, that these courses are listed there (in 1st week of classes for sure), and that the email address listed in your Brightspace account is one that you monitor.
-You have to register for the mastering physics homework and your "clicker" via Brightspace; see below.
+You have to register for the mastering physics homework and access clicker questions via Brightspace; see below.